 Step 1.
-Create a MultCloud account. it’s free of charge.
+Create a MultCloud account. it’s FREE of charge.

 Step 2.
 Add Google Drive accounts.
 In its main console, click “Add Cloud Drives” in the top menu and select “Google Drive” from the right cloud drive list.
 Then click “Next”, just follow the easy guidance to finish cloud account adding.

 Step 3.
 Drag the scroll bar at the side of windows to add Google Photos to MultCloud.
-You can add all your Cloud service account to connect and manage files between multiple cloud storage if needed.
+You can add all your Cloud service accounts to connect and manage files between multiple cloud storage if needed.

 Step 4.
 Now you can see files in both Google Drive and Google Photos are displayed on MultCloud’s interface.
 Click on the tab – Cloud Sync and select the folder in Google Photos as source folder and a folder in Google Drive as the target folder.

 Step 5.
 Click on Sync Now to perform the task, after the task is complete, you can explore all photos in the Google Drive folder.
 What’s more, once you settled a sync task, you can also commit it or re-edit, delete, view logs, etc. from Task Manager.